lee-zhg/intro-to-docker/lab1.md

     After running `docker container exec`, the group of processes running in isolation (i.e. our container) include `top` and `bash`.
 This can be observed in the first terminal window.

-4. From the second terminal, run `ps -ef` command to inspect the running processes.
+4. In the second terminal, run `ps -ef` command to inspect the running processes.

     ```sh
     root@b3ad2a23fab3:/# ps -ef